agrc/gis.utah.gov/_posts/2018-11-07-multi-modal-travel-shed-analysis-project.md

 categories:
   - Guestblog
 tags:
-  - Transportation
-  - Bike
-  - Pedestrian
-  - Transit
-  - Roads
-  - Network
-  - Analysis
+  - transportation
-  - GIS
+  - bike
-  - Wasatch Front
+  - pedestrian
-  - UDOT
+  - transit
-  - Network Analyst
+  - roads
 ---

 A travel shed is the set of all the destinations that can be reached from a location within a specified time budget.
 Travel sheds are valuable both for visualizing and analyzing residents’ access to key services, but also for defining service areas for businesses and other service provider locations such as schools, transit stations, hospitals and fire stations.